No problem comes without a solution, so do the skin concerns!

 Overall, niacinamide is an essential skincare ingredient.
 It doesn't matter which skin type you have, this nutrient can help your skin look better, younger, and healthier.
 However, choosing the right niacinamide-containing product can be tricky .
 Let's take a look at things to consider.

 Too much of a good thing isn't always beneficial.
-Overdoing niacinamide can be harmful to your skin especially if it's sensitive.
+Overdoing niacinamide uses for skin can be harmful to your skin especially if it's sensitive.
 Here are a few rules to follow:

 - 3% niacinamide can be good for symptoms of eczema and similar inflammatory conditions.

-- 5% of niacinamide can be excellent for treating hyperpigmentation and sun damage.
+- 5% of niacinamide can be excellent for treating enlarged pores, premature aging signs and hyperpigmentation.

 If you go over 5%, you may experience redness, burning, itching, and irritation.
 Anything over 10% could spike your histamine levels and cause an allergic reaction.